rust-lang/rfcs/text/3064-bitfield.md

 - For each StructBodyElement that has a `bitfield(N)` annotation in the Rust struct, append `: N` to the declaration in the C struct.
 - For each field in the C struct whose name is `_`, delete the field name.

+If the thus created C struct is not a valid C struct on the target, the layout of the Rust struct is unspecified.

 The `&` and `&mut` operators cannot be applied to bit-fields.